greatscottgadgets/hackrf/docs/source/updating_firmware.rst

 Updating Firmware
 ================================================

 HackRF devices ship with firmware on the SPI flash memory.
-The firmware can be updated with nothing more than a USB cable and host computer.
+The firmware can be updated with a USB cable and host computer.

 These instructions allow you to upgrade the firmware in order to take advantage of new features or bug fixes.

-If you have any difficulty making this process work from your native operating system, you can  :ref:`use Pentoo or the GNU Radio Live DVD <try_pentoo>` to perform the updates.